EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 # A GUI for the Invoke Atomic Red Team PowerShell Module

-Atomic Red Team is a library of small, highly portable detection tests mapped to the MITRE ATT&CK Framework.
-This GUI provides a Windows Form to interact with the [Invoke Atomic Red Team PowerShell module](https://github,com/redcanaryco/invoke-atomicredteam) to run existing tests and create new tests.
+Atomic Red Team is a library of small, highly portable detection tests mapped to the [MITRE ATT&CK™ Framework](https://attack.mitre.org/matrices/enterprise/).
+[Invoke-AtomicRedTeam](https://github,com/redcanaryco/invoke-atomicredteam) is a PowerShell module to execute tests as defined in the [atomics folder](https://github.com/redcanaryco/atomic-red-team/tree/master/atomics) of Red Canary's Atomic Red Team project, and create custom tests in the same format.
+The "atomics folder" contains a folder for each Technique defined by the MITRE ATT&CK™ Framework.
+Inside of each of these "T#" folders you'll find a yaml file that defines the attack procedures for each atomic test.

+This GUI provides a Windows Form to interact with the Invoke Atomic Red Team PowerShell module.
 Note that PowerShell Core does not support Windows Forms, so this GUI is designed only to run on Windows.

 ## Prerequisites